 NOTE: The regional requirement, included in [24], is defined in terms of EIRP, which is dependent on both the BS emissions at the antenna connector and the deployment (including antenna gain and feeder loss).
 The requirement defined above provides the characteristics of the base station needed to verify compliance with the regional requirement.
 The assessment of the EIRP level is described in Annex H of TS 36.104 [5].

+In certain regions, the following requirement may apply to BS operating in Band 50 and Band 75 within 1492-1517 MHz and in Band 74 within 1492-1518 MHz.
+The level of emissions, measured on centre frequencies Ffilter with filter bandwidth according to Table 6.6.2.5.4.6-3, shall neither exceed the maximum emission level PEM,B50,B74,B75,a nor PEM,B50,B74,B75,b declared by the manufacturer.

+Table 6.6.2.5.4.6-3: Operating band 50, 74 and 75 declared emission above 1518 MHz